- Concrete Overlays Home

 Concrete Resurfacing - Skimcoat Overlay Application

 A concrete overlay allows you to give a sound surface a decorative facelift.
 A cementitious material is mixed and applied directly over the existing concrete.
-Overlays can be colored in a variety of ways, polished for a reflective shenn, or used in conjunction with stencils and stamps.
-Certain products are designed for use on indoor floors, while others are made to
+Overlays can be colored in a variety of ways, polished for a reflective sheen, or customized with stencils and stamps.
+Certain products are designed for use on indoor floors, while others are made to use outdoors.

 Find Products: Interior Overlays & Toppings